 Sales Data Examples

 The following example shows orders for a shoe store with two custom columns:

-You can also use the API for the initial upload (see below), but a manual upload is the preferred approach to uploading historical sales data during the onboarding process, as it allows you to validate the file and correct any errors straight away.
+A manual upload is the preferred method for uploading data such as historical sales data during the onboarding process, as it allows you to validate the file and correct any errors straight away.
 Proceed as follows:

 - On the Sales data page, click Validate/upload file.

-- Browse for your historical data file and select it.
+- Browse for your sales data file and select it.

 - Emarsys will first validate your file and then upload it.